Kir0GreyHat/Nautoscan/README.md

 - cd Nautoscan
 - ./nautoscan.sh

-## Keep in mind that you don't need to rerun from the step 1 as the tool already installed.
+## Keep in mind that you don't need to rerun from step 1 as the tool is already installed.

 ## Examples